free hit

 • Vonnegut smokes in face of smoking ban;

 Okay (posted later), here’s more: On BBC Radio 4 today, Alasdair Gray says Slaughterhouse Five, like Heller’s Catch-22, forced the Americans and British to face the Dresden massacre by presenting events as “a form of fantasy that embedded the reality.”
-Elsewhere, TEV points to an excerpt from Mother Night, Return of the Reluctant has compiled a massive links collection, and James P. Othmer recalls riding in a limousine with Kurt Vonnegut as as a hurricane was bearing down on New York City.
+Elsewhere, TEV points to an excerpt from Mother Night and James P. Othmer recalls riding in a limousine with Kurt Vonnegut as as a hurricane was bearing down on New York City.